merkle-open/env-linter/README.md

 Checks if the used node version is a LTS version.
 Here is some more information [why it might be a good idea to use an LTS version](https://nodejs.org/en/about/releases/).

+## Contributing

+You want to [contribute to the env-linter](./.github/contributing.md)?
+That's awesome!

 ## License

 [MIT License](./LICENSE)